Manage the user-channel membership relationship

 • streamUpdatesOn() checks updates on a list of Membership objects and it's tied to the Membership class.

-Both methods accept a callback function as an argument.
-The Chat SDK invokes this callback whenever someone adds, changes, or removes membership data.
+Both methods return an asynchronous stream which produces a new value whenever someone adds, changes, or removes membership data.

 Underneath, these methods subscribe the current user to a channel and add an objects event listener to receive all objects events of type membership.
 These methods also return the unsubscribe function you can invoke to stop receiving objects events and unsubscribe from the channel.